Can anxiety cause chest pain?

 Each time she stepped onto an overcrowded platform or even worse, an overcrowded train, she would start to feel like she couldn’t breathe, then her heart and head would start pounding, and she would have a full-blown panic attack.

 So she started to avoid crowded or noisy places, she stopped going on crowded transport, she stopped going to crowded shopping centers and going to the cinema or the theatre was out of the question, as she felt like there was no means of escape for her.

 This caused problems with her getting to work and even took away the pleasure of going out for fun!

 She was suffering daily from terrible restlessness and sleeplessness.
 This resulted in fatigue, trouble concentrating, irritability, and severe mood swings.

 Eventually, things became so bad that she had to seek out the help of a professional…

-M found a therapist that specialized in helping people overcome general anxiety panic attacks and with a lot of work on her part, she started to take control and get at least some of her life back.
+M found a therapist who specialized in helping people overcome general anxiety panic attacks and with a lot of work on her part, she started to take control and get at least some of her life back.

 To add to this, at the time she had also started to suffer from symptoms of endometriosis.
 She was suffering from heavy, painful periods, she was anaemic and she was suffering from hormone imbalance, which was also contributing to her anxiety.

 At the time we were both unaware of this, but 5 years later we learned that endometriosis often causes women to suffer from extreme anxiety and depression due to the symptoms of the disease.

 So, we are sure that this was also a contributing factor to the severe anxiety and panic attacks she was experiencing back then.

 M still has light feelings of anxiety now and then today but it’s very manageable for her.
 She has learned her triggers and avoids them at all costs.
 Those that she cannot manage to avoid, she’s learned simply not to care.

-I notice that when she begins to feel anxious, M adjusts her lifestyle and cut out habits that trigger the anxiety.
+I notice that when she begins to feel anxious, M adjusts her lifestyle and cuts out habits that trigger the anxiety.